Egorikhin/angular/aio/content/tutorial/toh-pt4.md

 In this tutorial, you'll create a `HeroService` that all application classes can use to get heroes.
-Instead of creating that service with `new`, you'll rely on Angular [*dependency injection*](guide/dependency-injection) to inject it into the `HeroesComponent` constructor.
+Instead of creating that service with `new`, you'll rely on Angular [*dependency injection*](guide/dependency-injection) to inject it into the `HeroesComponent` letructor.

 Services are a great way to share information among classes that _don't know each other_.
 You'll create a `MessageService` and inject it in two places: